 These are proprietary multi-ingredient blends sold mainly through long video sales letters that promise to silence or cure tinnitus.
 It is worth being precise about what is and is not known:

-In other words, buying one is not a scam in the sense of receiving nothing, but the claims attached to them are not backed by the kind of evidence you would want before relying on a treatment.
+In other words, the sales format may look persuasive, but the claims attached to these formulas are not backed by the kind of evidence you would want before relying on a treatment.

 If you still want to try a supplement, how to choose